I have finished my Basic Training at Fort Dix, New Jersey.

 There are three phases to Basic Training, the Red, White and Blue.
 You can tell which phase a platoon is in by the color of their guidon.
 The Red Phase is the toughest where the Drill Sergeants are actively trying to break you down and you are still trying to adjust and learn the basics of Army life.
 The White Phase is where the Drill Sergeants start to build you back up and you spend most of the time out on the ranges learning how to fire weapons.
 The Blue Phase is the last phase where you take the final tests and go camping in the field.
 By this time, we all felt good about ourselves and everything began to feel second nature.
 The Drill Sergeants started to act nicely as long as we didn't mess up and we also began to respect the job they did to train us.

 Everyone was assigned a Ranger Buddy near the beginning of Basic Training.
 We shared a bunk and had to be responsible for each other.
 If one of us got busted for something, the other would be punished as well.
 My Ranger Buddy was Private First Class Rodgers.
 He had a higher rank because he had already graduated from college before enlisting in the Army.
+We got along well, but I think he thought of me as more of an annoying younger brother than as a friend.

 Some guys can't handle Basic Training once they get there.
 We only lost one from our platoon who I had hung out with during the orientation week.
 He had seemed okay but he got desperate to leave once Basic Training started.
 He ended throwing himself off his top bunk to the floor.
 He didn't hurt himself that badly but he got his wish and he was processed out of our platoon after a week.